Enrolments for 2023 - 2024

 If you declare a relevant criminal conviction at enrolment you will be asked to provide further information before you can proceed with your enrolment.

-If you have not been resident in the UK for the previous 3 years you will be required to provide evidence to support your immigration status usually your Passport, National Identity Card, Biometric Residence Card, Application Registration Card (ARC) or EU Settlement Scheme application certificate.
+If you are aged 19+ and you have not been resident in the UK for the previous 3 years you will be required to provide evidence to support your immigration status usually your Passport, Biometric Residence Card or Application Registration Card (ARC).
 You can also prove your immigration status by requesting a code online at www.gov.uk/view-prove-immigration-status.

 Countries in the European Economic Area (EEA)